eanguianopita/home/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - International Macroeconomics
+  - Development Economics
   - Applied Econometrics
-  - International Economics
-  - Bussiness cycles analysis

 # Education to show in About widget
 education: